 Newest Technologies of Today

-The following is a selection of IoT applications in automotive industry available today.
+The following is a selection of automotive IoT available today.

 In-Car IoT Systems